lilalaser/Python_AB_Test/README.md

 ## 1. Overview

+Online advertising plays a key role in driving customer engagement and revenue, but its effectiveness depends not only on whether ads are shown, but also on how often and when they are displayed.

-This project analyzes the effectiveness of online advertisements in increasing customer purchases on a company's website.
-The analysis is based on a dataset obtained from an A/B testing experiment, where 20,000 customers were subjected to either an advertisement (`ad`) or a public service announcement (`psa`).
+This project analyzes the impact of online advertisements on purchase behavior using data from an A/B test with 20,000 users.
+Customers were shown either an advertisement (Ad) or a public service announcement (PSA) over a 31-day period, allowing for a direct comparison of their effects.

-The goals of this analysis are to determine:
-- If exposure to advertisements leads to more purchases compared to PSAs.
+The analysis focuses on four main questions:

+Are users exposed to ads more likely to make a purchase than those exposed to PSAs?

-- Whether ad exposure frequency or the time of day has an impact on purchase behavior.
+How does ad exposure frequency relate to purchase behavior?

+Do purchase rates vary by the time of peak ad exposure?

+Do ads and PSAs differ in how purchase behavior changes with increased exposure?

+The goal is to provide a clear, data-driven evaluation of advertising effectiveness and to extract practical insights into how ad exposure influences customer purchasing behavior.
 ---

 ## 2. Dataset